Your Guide to Student Loan Debt

 College Cost Factors

-Consider these factors to get a better picture of how much you need to save for college.
+When you consider these factors, you’ll get a better picture of how much you need to save for college.

-Community colleges are two-year schools that provide an affordable pathway to a four-year degree.
-Students who attend community colleges can receive associate degrees that demonstrate a certain level of knowledge related to a specific field or subject matter.
-For some occupations, an associate degree is enough to start building a career in that field.
-In most cases, students transfer to a four-year college after community college to complete the requirements for a bachelor’s degree.
+Community colleges are two-year schools that can launch your career or help you start a four-year degree at a lower cost.
+At a community college, you can earn an associate degree that demonstrates your knowledge in a specific field or subject matter.
+For some occupations, an associate degree is sufficient to start building a career in that field.
+In other cases, you can transfer to a four-year college after community college and complete the requirements for a bachelor’s degree.

 If you or your child is planning to obtain a bachelor’s degree, you may be wondering: Does it matter whether I attend community college first or go straight to a university if I still need to attend college for four years?

-Considering the average cost of tuition and fees to attend community college is $3,660 — compared to $10,230 at a public university — attending community college first can significantly decrease the total amount you need to save, making a big difference to your overall college savings plan.
+You may be able to reduce your costs significantly by starting out at a community college.
+The average cost of tuition and fees to attend community college is $4,110 per year — compared to $9,678 at a public university.
+So, attending community college first can help you save on college expenses and help you achieve your overall college savings plan.

-Public universities offer a lower tuition rate to state residents, called in-state tuition.
-Conversely, students who are not state residents pay a higher rate, called out-of-state tuition.
+At public universities, state residents usually pay a lower tuition rate, called in-state tuition.
+Students who are not state residents typically pay a higher rate, called out-of-state tuition.
 Out-of-state tuition is usually more than double the cost of in-state tuition.
-If you or your child plan on attending an out-of-state public university, you’ll need to save more to cover higher tuition costs.
+If you or your child plans on attending an out-of-state public university, you’ll want to save more money to cover the higher tuition costs.

 Private Universities Cost More

-If you’re still not sure how much money you should save for college, our college savings calculator can help.
+If you’re still not sure how much money you should save for college, a college savings calculator can help.

 Investing in a College Savings Plan